nelsonfigueroa/nelson.cloud/content/posts/2025-12-31-wireguard-on-synology-dsm-with-docker.md

 Copy the `PrivateKey` field and paste it as the value for `WIREGUARD_PRIVATE_KEY` in `docker-compose.yml`.
 Then copy `Address` and paste it as the value for `WIREGUARD_ADDRESSES`.

+{{< admonition type="note" >}}
-> Note: at the time of writing Gluetun only supports IPv4 addresses.
+At the time of writing Gluetun only supports IPv4 addresses.
 So if your `Address` value contains an IPv6 range it will not work and you'll get an error like `cannot add address to wireguard interface: permission denied: when adding address`.

-> The value should look like this: `10.67.205.85/32`.
+The value should look like this: `10.67.205.85/32`

-> The value should **NOT** look like this: `10.67.205.85/32,fc00:bbbb:bbbb:bb01::4:cd54/128`.
+The value should **NOT** look like this: `10.67.205.85/32,fc00:bbbb:bbbb:bb01::4:cd54/128`
+{{< /admonition >}}

 Here's what the updated `docker-compose.yml` file will look like in this case: